grocanar/glopgrampsaddons/addons-source/ImportADNMatch/README.md

 ![MyHeritage key](./myheritage2.png "MyHeritage key")

-Be Carefus wrong the addon is turning havoc
+Be Careful if the key is wrong the addon is turning havoc
 ## The Result

 After the import there s one individual created for each match.
 And there s one association with the center person that contains data compatible with the dnasegment addon.